j19sch/j19sch.github.io/posts/2023/20230822-scrum-master-or-scrum-mascot.md

 [^1]: I can't imagine being the first person to utter the phrase *"scrum mascot"*, but the only thing I could find is this article about agile mascots by David McThomas: [The Agile Mascot: Propaganda or Embodyment](https://medium.com/coaching-conversations/the-agile-mascot-propaganda-or-embodyment-2cb3398bda6) (May 2020).

-According to the [2020 Scrum Guide](https://scrumguides.org/scrum-guide.html#scrum-master)[^2] a scrum master is accountable for two things:
+According to the [2020 Scrum Guide](https://scrumguides.org/scrum-guide.html#scrum-master)[^2] a Scrum Master is accountable for two things:

-- establishing Scrum as defined in the Scrum Guide.
+- *"establishing Scrum as defined in the Scrum Guide"*.
-- the Scrum Team's effectiveness.
+- *"the Scrum Team's effectiveness"*.

 [^2]: For a longer description of what a scrum master is, including a comparison between the 2017 and 2020 Scrum Guides, see my previous post: [What is a scrum master?](link://slug/what-is-a-scrum-master)

-Accountability implies (or rather: should imply) matching/corresponding authority.
+Accountability implies (or rather: should imply) corresponding authority.
 You're being held accountable for certain outcomes \*and\* you have sufficient power to influence those outcomes.
 That's a scrum master.
 A scrum mascot is a very different beast: they have neither power nor accountability.
 And yet that seems to be what a lot of organizations (and scrum masters?) want.

 <!-- TEASER_END -->